AdobeDocs/experience-manager-65.en/help/sites-administering/tc-manage.md

 ## Monitoring the Status of a Translation Job {#monitoring-the-status-of-a-translation-job}

-The Translation Job tile of a Translation project provides the status of a translation job, as well as the number of pages and assets in the job.
+The Translation Job tile of a Translation project provides the status of a translation job, and the number of pages and assets in the job.

 ![chlimage_1-259](assets/chlimage_1-259.png)